pongstorn-AMD/aocl-data-analytics/doc/sklearn.rst

    * - ``sklearn.tree.RandomForestClassifier``
      - ``fit``, ``predict``, ``score``, ``predict_proba`` and ``predict_log_proba`` methods and various class attributes

+For scikit-learn classes that use ``n_jobs`` to specify the number of threads, you should instead use the ``OMP_NUM_THREADS`` environment variable to control the number of threads used by AOCL-DA.

 Note that only a subset of the AOCL-DA functionality is available in this manner, and if, after patching, you attempt to call class member functions which have not been implemented in AOCL-DA,